NikolaosSamperis/PlaqueMS-Platform/README.md

 ## Results

-This section summarises the core modules and functionalities of PlaqueMS, following the structure of the system as presented in the thesis.
+This section summarises the core modules and functionalities of PlaqueMS, following the structure and workflow presented in the thesis.

 ---